 EASTPLATS.COM Listed by clop Ransomware Group

-[AI generated] Eastern Platinum Limited, also known as EASTPLATS.COM, is a Canadian-based mining company that specializes in the exploration, development, mining, and processing of platinum group metals (PGMs) including platinum, palladium, and rhodium.
+Eastern Platinum Limited, also known as EASTPLATS.COM, is a Canadian-based mining company that specializes in the exploration, development, mining, and processing of platinum group metals (PGMs) including platinum, palladium, and rhodium.
 They focus on PGM deposits found specifically in southern Africa, offering both open-cast and underground mining.

-On January 25, 2026, the ransomware group Clop added EASTPLATS.COM to its public leak site, confirming that it had exfiltrated internal files from Eastern Platinum Limited, a Canadian mining company focused on platinum group metals in southern Africa.
+On January 25, 2026, the ransomware group Clop added EASTPLATS.COM to its public leak site, claiming that it had exfiltrated internal files from Eastern Platinum Limited, a Canadian mining company focused on platinum group metals in southern Africa.

 Public reporting indicates the company’s systems were compromised in a ransomware incident.
 Clop listed EASTPLATS.COM on its dark-web leak portal, stating that internal files had been taken.
 The exact number of files and their specific contents remain undisclosed in available reporting.
 No confirmed count of affected individuals has been released, though any personal or employee data contained in the stolen files would now be at risk of further exposure.
 The listing appeared on the Clop leak site hosted at a known onion address, a standard step the group takes when victims do not meet its payment demands.